 What happens upon release?

-If parole is granted a lifer will be released on a licence which will last for the whole of their life.
-This licence will contain certain standard conditions and some conditions that are specific to the individual.
+If parole is granted a lifer will be released on a licence which will last for the rest of their life.
+This licence will contain standard conditions and some conditions that are specific to the individual.
 The standard conditions will include living at a specified address, reporting to a probation officer and not to leave the country without permission.